Welcome to Elton University! Enroll today for a trial month.

 How long does it take to complete the program?

 Why do we think college should last four years?
 If everyone starts at different levels of preparation, learns at different paces, and has different learning goals, how could all students take the same time to finish?
-Traditional schooling is very inefficient because of seat-time requirements, required courses, scheduling conflicts, and availability of courses.
+Traditional schooling is very inefficient because of seat-time requirements, required courses, scheduling conflicts, and the availability of courses.
 Traditional college takes 4-6 years to complete.
-Elton College students are not constrained by the same requirements.
-They move at their own pace so can take as long as traditional school, but often only take 2.5-3 years to complete a bachelor's degree.
+Elton University students are not constrained by the same requirements.
+They move at their own pace, so they can take as long as traditional school, but often only take 2-3 years to complete a bachelor's degree, and 1-2 years to complete a master's, and 2-4 years for a PhD.

 Learn more about Academics